jpverkamp/blog/content/programming/2021/2021-03-24-lsystem-dsl/index.md

 programming/languages:
 - Ruby
 ---
-{{< wikipedia "L-Systems" >}} are pretty awesome.
+[[wiki:L-Systems]]() are pretty awesome.
 With only a bare few rules, you can turn something like this:

 ```ruby
 LSystem.new("Barnsley Fern") do